intel-analytics/ipex-llm/docs/docs/PythonSupport/run-without-pip.md

+## **Before running python programs**

 First of all, you need to obtain the BigDL libs.
-Refer to [Install](install-without-pip.md) for more details
+Refer to [Install](install-without-pip.md) for more details.

+Then, set environmental variables as described in [Set Environment         Variables](../UserGuide/run.md#set-environment-variables).

 ## **A quick launch for local mode**